solodev/cloud-documentation/src/infrastructure/clusters/Add Cluster/index.md

 Cluster Selection | Select the cluster you are interested in by clicking on the button on the product card.

 !!!Note:
 Some products have a purchase option, while to buy others, you need to contact Solodev by filling out the contact form.
-Below is an example of a product **Kubernetes** that can be can launch only after making a contact with Solodev.
+Below is an example of a product **Kubernetes** that can be launched only after contacting Solodev.
 !!!

 <img src="../../../images/addcluster2.jpg" alt="addcluster2" style="width: 100%; display: block"></a>